NumEconCopenhagen/numeconcopenhagen.netlify.com-v2/content/guides/vscode-git/index.md

 This is a short guide on how to use **git** in **Visual Studio Code** (VSCode).
 The purpose of git is to allow you to easily share your code with collaborators and track the changes each of you make.

-> **Note:** We assume you have already signed up for GitHub and installed git on your computer.
+**Note:** We assume you have already signed up for GitHub and installed git on your computer.
 Otherwise, see step 2 in this [guide](/guides/python-setup/).

+&nbsp;

 ### 1. Create your first repository